backstage/backstage/docs/getting-started/index.md

 ## 2. Run the Backstage app

-You Backstage app is fully installed and ready to be run!
+Your Backstage app is fully installed and ready to be run!
 Now that the installation is complete, you can go to the application directory and start the app using the `yarn dev` command.
 The `yarn dev` command will run both the frontend and backend as separate processes (named `[0]` and `[1]`) in the same window.

 ```bash
 cd my-backstage-app # your app name